 9) Host online fundraising events.

 You nonprofits can use Facebook Live Video with the “Donate” button for real-time fundraising or create a more formal live online event using Zoom or GoToWebinar.
-Or if your nonprofit uses a service like MobileCause, you can easily set up virtual or hybrid fundraising event with online ticketing, an event website that comes with a fundraising thermometer, text reminders, and text-to-pledge.
+Or if your nonprofit uses a service like Paybee, you can easily set up virtual or hybrid fundraising event with online ticketing, an event website, and an online auction.

 The Rainforest Alliance’s virtual global house party, Guardians of the Rainforest, raised $44,579.

 10) Invest in a customer relationship management (CRM) platform.

 A CRM is a database that captures information about your donors, members, and volunteers and enables your nonprofit to track donations, create fundraising reports, and analyze and compare fundraising campaigns.
-Today’s most effective CRMs are cloud-based to allow for easy management and remote access and integrate with commonly-used third-party tools, such as MailChimp, Facebook Charitable Giving Tools, and Apple Pay.
+Today’s most effective CRMs are cloud-based to allow for easy management and remote access and integrate with commonly-used third-party tools, such as MailChimp, Facebook Fundraising Tools, and Apple Pay.

 If your nonprofit is spending a lot of staff hours and financial resources maintaining an out-of-date CRM, then it may be time to research and select a new CRM that is better suited to modern fundraising trends.
-To get started, view this list of top-reviewed CRMs on Capterra and when comparing CRMs, Nonprofit Tech for Good.
-In addition, when comparing CRMs, add Funraise and Keela to your list.
-A good first step is to download Keela’s CRM Buyer’s Guide:
+To get started, view this list of top-reviewed CRMs on Capterra and when comparing CRMs, Nonprofit Tech for Good recommends adding DonorPerfect, Network for Good, Funraise, UncommonGood, and Keela to your list.

 A Final Word: Study and mimic large organizations similar to yours in mission and programs.